lextm/jekyll-theme-chirpy/_posts/2013-9-29-what-you-should-say-about-performance-issues-instead-of-i-feel-it-slow.md

 # Conclusion

-Let it be short so that next time you won’t depend on your feeling.
+Let it be short so that next time you won't depend on your feeling.
 To begin discussion on a performance issue, please collect proper data first.
 Thanks.